Financial-Times/n-ui/runbook.md

 ## Architecture

+n-ui operates on both the server and the client and is installed as a module via both npm and Bower.
+Some of its main concerns are:

+### server-side concerns
+- exports n-express
+- provides an application shell
+- provides an application bootstrap

+### client-side concerns
+- initialises some origami modules
+- integrates flags, tracking and ads for ft.com

 ## First Line Troubleshooting

 Problems with n-ui are likely to manifest in the user-facing applications which depend on it.
 Please follow the troubleshooting guide for the affected application.